OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 You will need:

 * A USB drive or MicroSD card with however much memory you need
+    * Only the Omega2+ can use MicroSD cards.
+Read our [MicroSD card guide](#using-a-microsd-card) for full details.
-* A Dock with a USB host port
+* if using a USB drive, a Dock with a USB host port
 * Firmware >= 0.1.9 b149
-* Onion Console installed (so you can confirm that the storage space has increased)
+* Optional: Onion Console so you can easily confirm that the storage space has increased!

 Before you begin, you can see for yourself how much space is being used on your filesystem, and how much is available in the Settings app in the Console.
 Here's what it would look like by default on an Omega2: